iamamitkumarsaini/pushy-dime-8312/README.md

 # Google Digital Garage Clone
 This Website is a clone of Google Digital Garage Website by Google.
 ```
-The free online learning platform which delivers a full digital skills courses on it's platform.
+This website is a free online learning platform which delivers a full digital skills courses on it's platform.
 ```

 ### Description